Trichlorofluoromethane: Historical use

 Trichlorofluoromethane was first widely used as a refrigerant.
-Because of its high boiling point (compared to most refrigerants), it can be used in systems with a low operating pressure, making the mechanical design of such systems less demanding than that of higher-pressure refrigerants R-12 or R-22.
+Because of its high boiling point compared to most refrigerants, it can be used in systems with a low operating pressure, making the mechanical design of such systems less demanding than that of higher-pressure refrigerants R-12 or R-22.

 Trichlorofluoromethane is used as a reference compound for fluorine-19 NMR studies.

 Trichlorofluoromethane was formerly used in the drinking bird novelty, largely because it has a boiling point of 23.77 C. The replacement, dichloromethane, boiling point 39.6 C, requires a higher ambient temperature to work.

 Prior to the knowledge of the ozone depletion potential of chlorine in refrigerants and other possible harmful effects on the environment, trichlorofluoromethane was sometimes used as a cleaning/rinsing agent for low-pressure systems.

-Production moratorium
+Production

+Trichlorofluoromethane can be obtained by reacting carbon tetrachloride with hydrogen fluoride at 435 °C and 70 atm, producing a mixture of trichlorofluoromethane, tetrafluoromethane and dichlorodifluoromethane in a ratio of 77:18:5.
+The reaction can also be carried out in the presence of antimony(III) chloride or antimony(V) chloride:

+Trichlorofluoromethane is also formed as one of the byproducts when graphite reacts with chlorine and hydrogen fluoride at 500 °C.

+Sodium hexafluorosilicate under pressure at 270 °C, titanium(IV) fluoride, chlorine trifluoride, cobalt(III) fluoride, iodine pentafluoride, and bromine trifluoride are also suitable fluorinating agents for carbon tetrachloride.